 What Is The Most Important Thing When Teaching Your Children To Read?

 I honestly feel that the most important thing when learning to read as a child is good grounding.
 There is not a bigger turn off than a good reader who is up to themselves.
 When I was a child, I was constantly reminded that no matter how good my experience and education is, there will always be a reader out there better than I am.

 So, that's my story about how I became a professional child Tarot card reader!
-If you would like to more more about my work with Tarot, feel free to download the free predictive Tarot guide below!
+If you would like to more more about my work with Tarot, feel free to read my story in the about section of this website!